 Bookings for gypsy safaris can only be made online at this website, which belongs to the Maharashtra Forest Department.
 Booking instructions are available here.
 The Forest Department is currently in the process of implementing a new computerized, paperless booking system.
 This means that from October 1, 2019, visitors will only need show their identification at the gate and not a printout of their entry ticket.

 Canter safaris are to be booked on the spot, at the office of Field Director in Chandrapur, on a first-come-first-serve basis.
 There are six canters.
 Four depart from Moharli gate, one from Navegaon gate, and one from Kolara gate.
 Tickets cost 400 rupees per person.

 Cell phones are not permitted to be taken on safari inside the reserve.

 Apart from daytime safaris, there are a number of ways to enjoy nature in the buffer area.
 Eco tourism activities include nature walks, kayaking safaris on Irai dam (ideal for birding and spotting marsh crocodiles), wildlife viewing from machans, and night safaris.

 Where to Stay

-If money is no object, Svasara Resort at Kolara gate gets great reviews and provides an indulgent experience.
-Rates start from 13,000 rupees per night for a double.
-At Kolara, The Bamboo Forest Safari Lodge is also magnificent.
-Expect to pay 18,000 rupees per night.
-Tadoba Tiger King Resort is also a decent place to stay at Kolara, for around 9,500 rupees per night.
-V Resorts Mahua Tola is located at village Adegaon, about 8 kilometers from Kolara gate, and has excellent rooms for 6,500 rupees per night.
+Kolara has some outstanding boutique luxury accommodation options.
+Try Svasara Resort at Kolara gate, from 17,000 rupees per night for a double including meals and tax.
+Or, the Bamboo Forest Safari Lodge.
+Expect to pay 18,000 rupees per night upwards.
+V Resorts Mahua Tola is located at Adegaon village near Kolara gate and has attractive rooms for 6,500 rupees per night.
 Those on a budget should check out the recently opened Forest Development Corporation of Maharashtra eco huts at Kolara.